Where Our Beef Comes From: Local, Trusted, and High-Quality

 Processed with Care and Quality

 While our cattle are raised across the Northwest, most of the beef is processed much closer to you.
 Our beef goes through trusted local butchers, the well-known beef facility in Hyrum, Utah, and our very own USDA-inspected meat room in Ogden, Utah.
 This hands-on processing approach allows us to maintain high standards of safety, freshness, and quality control — something you simply don’t get when meat is shipped across the country or internationally through large corporate supply chains.
+Choosing a trusted beef source makes all the difference.

 Supporting Local Communities

 When you purchase beef through the Food and Meat Co-op, you’re not just filling your freezer.
 You’re also supporting regional ranchers, local processors, and small businesses that keep our communities strong.
 It’s about creating a food system where families thrive — both the families eating the beef and the families raising and preparing it.
+Every source of meat we use contributes to this cycle of community support.

 From Ranch to Co-op to You

 We’re proud to offer beef that reflects the values of the Co-op: locally raised, carefully processed, and always high-quality.
 By working with numerous suppliers across the NW region — and by processing through trusted facilities in Hyrum and Ogden — we’re able to deliver meats you can feel good about serving at your table.
+Each beef source is carefully chosen so that families know exactly where their food comes from.

 We also work with several grassfed-ranchers and American Wagyu ranches that are all in the same region.
 As we have expanded our co-op across much of the NW, this also means we can serve more families in our service areas.
+This broader network gives our members confidence in every source of meat we bring to the table.

 Please note, you can read about some of our producers on Meet the Farmers here.
 This is not a full list as it is a work in progress, but at least gives you an idea of the quality of suppliers we work with.